in

 Stats

-• Missions/Engagements: Kenyan Air Force participated in Operation Linda Nchi, AU Mission in Somalia etc.
+• Missions/Engagements: The Kenyan Air Force participated in Operation Linda Nchi, the AU Mission in Somalia, etc.

-The 8th best air force on the continent in 2022 is the Kenya Air Force.
+The 6th best air force in Africa in 2024 is the Kenya Air Force.
 The troops of the Kenyan Air Force serve in peacekeeping operations all around the world.

 Stats